 And so, yes, surprisingly, on this point, Dr. Artwohl, Dr. Mantik, and myself, agree.
 As do the far more qualified and presumably impartial consultants hired by the ARRB...

 When one compares the deaths of President Lincoln and President Kennedy, there are many striking similarities.
-Some of these similarities involve the wounds themselves.
-In both cases there were controversies about the direction that the bullet passed through the skull.
-Dr. Joseph Woodward performed Lincoln’s autopsy and reported that the round bullet lodged above Lincoln’s left eye.
-Surgeon General Joseph Barnes reported that it lodged above the right eye.
-Lincoln’s family physician Robert King Stone took notes at the autopsy; these notes were published almost a hundred years later; they largely backed up Woodward.
+In both cases, for example, there was a dispute regarding the direction from which the fatal bullet was fired.
+Dr. Joseph Woodward performed Lincoln’s autopsy and reported that a round bullet lodged above Lincoln’s left eye.
+Surgeon General Joseph Barnes reported that it lodged above his right eye.
+Lincoln’s family physician Robert King Stone took notes at the autopsy, for that matter.
+These notes were published almost a hundred years later.
+They largely backed up Woodward.

-So where are these orbital fractures on Kennedy’s x-rays?
-Until these fractures or lack thereof are adequately explained, there is no reason to believe that the fractures on the A-P x-ray supposedly on the back of Kennedy’s head are anywhere but his eye sockets.
+Well, it follows from this that Kennedy's eye sockets were not just fractured, but badly fractured.
+Until someone can explain why these fractures would not be apparent on the A-P x-ray, then, there is no reason to believe that the fractures on the A-P x-ray supposedly on the back of Kennedy’s head were anywhere but his eye sockets.